text-machine-lab/mini_bert/README.md

 1. `./data/vocabulary/AOChildes_word_frequency`: This file includes the vocabulary we focus on.
 The vocabulary is curated from the AOChildes (https://github.com/UIUCLearningLanguageLab/AOCHILDES) dataset which consists of transcripts of child-directed speech.
 We use this vocabulary to collect pre-training data for our experiments.

+2. Pre-training data

+    - Constrained language (simplified language):
-2. `./data/pretraining_data/constrained_language`: This directory consists of the pre-training data we used for our main experiments.
+This data is the pre-training data we used for our main experiments, publicly available at https://huggingface.co/datasets/text-machine-lab/constrained_language.
 All text sequences in the data are strictly restricted to the words contained in the pre-defined vocabulary `./data/vocabulary/AOChildes_word_frequency`.
 To curate the dataset, we filtered text sequences from five open text corpora namely, C4, BookCorpus, Wikipedia, Simplified-Wikipedia and Children's Book Test corpus.
 The dataset consists of $\approx$ 9 million training sequences ($\approx$ 1.1 billion tokens) and 100,000 sequences for each, validation and test split.

+    - Unconstrained language:
-3. `./data/pretraining_data/unconstrained_language`: This directory consists of text sequences that are not constrained by any vocabulary rule.
+This data consists of text sequences that are not constrained by any vocabulary rule, publicly available at https://huggingface.co/datasets/text-machine-lab/unconstrained_language.
 We use this dataset for our supplementary experiments on unconstrained language data.
-The size of the dataset and the distribution over various copora are approximately matched to the constrained language data `./data/pretraining_data/constrained_language`.
-The validation and text splits of the data are kept exactly same as in `./data/pretraining_data/constrained_language`, for comparability.
+The size of the dataset and the distribution over various copora are approximately matched to the constrained language data.
+The validation and text splits of the data are kept exactly same as in constrained language data, for comparability.

 ## Installation and Training Models